ctu-mrs/mrs_uav_system/README.md

 We think that real-world and replicable experiments should support excellent research and science in robotics.
 Thus our platform is built to allow safe real-world experimental validation of approaches in planning, control, estimation, computer vision, tracking, and more.

+> :warning: **Attention please: This README is outdated.**
+>
+> The MRS UAV System 1.5 is being released and this page needs updating.
+Please, keep in mind that the information on this page might not be valid.
+> Check this [WIP Google Document](https://docs.google.com/document/d/1NibHqNdyzzAYE7DNIMMq1HmzyFrBnISbzV17dP-waYw/edit?usp=sharing) for the latest news and changes.

 ## TL;DR what has changed from the old system

 **Note:** The MRS UAV system v1.5 is still a Work-In-Progress and the documentation is undergoing maintanance ([Issue#169](https://github.com/ctu-mrs/mrs_uav_system/issues/169)).